 -

 52-524 Introduction to Numerical AnalysisThis course investigates the derivations and applications of numerical techniques.
-Topics include: interpolation, approximation, numerical differentiation and integration, zeroes of functions and solution of linear systems.
+Topics include: interpolation, approximation, numerical differentiation and integration, zeros of functions and solution of linear systems.
 Also Computer Science 54-524.
 Prerequisites: Mathematics 52-264, 52-674, and Computer Science 54-184, or permission of instructor.
 (NS)

 -